Michael Essien

-Michael Kojo Essien (born 3 December 1982) is a Ghanaian former professional footballer who played as a midfielder and is currently a member of Danish Superliga club Nordsjælland's coaching staff.
-He was also capped for the Ghana national team more than 50 times.
-During his prime, Essien was considered one of the best midfielders in the world.
+Michael Kojo Essien (born 3 December 1982) is a Ghanaian football coach and former player who is currently an assistant coach at Danish Superliga club Nordsjælland.

-Essien started his career playing for Liberty Professionals in Ghana.
+A midfielder, Essien started his career playing for Liberty Professionals in Ghana.
 In 2000, he moved to France to join Bastia, where he would spend three seasons and appear in over 60 matches before joining Ligue 1 title holders Lyon in 2003.
 At Lyon, Essien won back-to-back league titles in 2003–04 and 2004–05, and won Ligue 1 Player of the Year in 2005.
-During his five-year stint in France, he acquired French citizenship.
-In 2005, Essien signed with Premier League side Chelsea for a £24.4 million transfer fee and, at the time of his signing, was the most expensive African footballer in history.
+The same year, Essien signed with Premier League side Chelsea for a £24.4 million transfer fee.
+The fee made him the most expensive African footballer at that time.
 At Chelsea, Essien helped the club win the Premier League in 2006 and 2010, as well as three FA Cups and one League Cup.
 He won the UEFA Champions League in 2011–12, while also placing as runner-up in the 2007–08 UEFA Champions League.
 He has won the Chelsea Goal of the Season award twice, in the 2006–07 and 2008–09 seasons.

-Essien is a former Ghanaian international.
-At youth level, he represented his country at the 1999 FIFA U-17 World Championship and 2001 FIFA World Youth Championship, with the latter team finishing as runner-up.
+He also played for the Ghana national team, earning more than 50 caps.
+He contributed to Ghana's third-place finish at the 1999 FIFA U-17 World Championship and their runner-up position at the 2001 FIFA World Youth Championship.
 Essien made his senior team debut in January 2002 and has represented his nation at three Africa Cup of Nations tournaments.
-Essien has also represented Ghana at the 2006 and 2014 FIFA World Cups.
+Essien also represented Ghana at the 2006 and 2014 FIFA World Cups.

 Early life

-Born in Accra to Aba Gyandoh and James Essien, Essien attended Gomoa Nyanyano DC Primary and JSS.
-He began his football career after graduating from St. Augustine's College in Cape Coast, playing at a local club called Liberty Professionals.
+Essien was born in Accra to Aba Gyandoh, a baker, and James Essien of Awutu Beraku, an aboriginal Guan town in central Ghana.
+Essien attended Gomoa Nyanyano DC Primary and JSS.
+He began his football career after graduating from St. Augustine's College in Cape Coast, playing at a local club, Liberty Professionals.
+Essien grew up a boyhood Aston Villa fan, influenced by his father's love for the Birmingham based club.
+Essien idolised Paul McGrath modelling many aspects of his game around the midfielder's playing style.

 Essien broke through when he played in the 1999 FIFA U-17 World Championship in New Zealand.
-European scouts began to take notice, and Essien had a trial at Manchester United in April 2000.
+European scouts began to take notice, prompting a trial at Manchester United in April 2000.
 He played in the club's under-17 team's defeat to Derby County.

 Manchester United offered him a contract, but he was ineligible to obtain a work permit in the United Kingdom.
-He, therefore, considered joining Belgian feeder club Royal Antwerp until he was eligible to move to England.
+He, therefore, considered joining Belgian feeder club Royal Antwerp.
 However, his mother meanwhile preferred a move to France instead.